Free USA shipping. Free international shipping for orders above $200.

 How I Deal with Creative Blocks

 I start by organizing my studio.
 A clean space clears my head.
 In the midst of doing so, I often find forgotten scrap materials and I would start making some sort of collage or combination with those materials and in the process, start gaining ideas.
-I would also do other creative things that are unrelated to fashion.
-Finding new music, books, recipes, visiting museums.
-Drawing freely and intuitively is also a way to stay inspired without the pressure of an end result.
+Another way to reinvigorate my senses is to sketch freely without any preconceived idea or desire for an end result.
+Similarly, doing other creative things such as finding new music, books, recipes, visiting museums, help me stay inspired.

 D.C. fashion designer